 When Should I Replace a Light Switch Instead of Repairing It?

-While minor light switch issues like a cracked plate are safe and simple to repair, anything involving heat, burning, or sparking indicates a more severe electrical issue.
+While minor light switch issues like a cracked plate are safe and simple to repair, anything involving heat, burning, or sparking indicates a more severe electrical issue, and generally, these issues are a key indicator for when to replace a light switch.
 To ensure your safety, you should always have a Raleigh electrician fix these light switch issues.

 Schedule Light Switch Repair in Raleigh Today